Las Vegas Casinos Offer Canadians "At Par" Discount

 Canadians visiting those properties can stretch their dollar, gaining more purchasing power.
 That’s because, as of March 12, the Canadian/U.S. dollar exchange rate was $0.73.

-Under the “At Par” program, Canadian visitors get one dollar in U.S. value for every Canadian dollar spent on qualifying hotel, gaming, beverage and entertainment purchases.
+Under the “At Par” program, Canadian visitors receive one U.S. dollar for every Canadian dollar spent on qualifying hotel, gaming, beverage, and entertainment purchases.

 “Simply pay with USD or card and show a valid Canadian passport or government‑issued ID, and your exclusive discount will be applied instantly,” according to a statement on the Circa website.